prabhus489/CrossPlatformApps/first_flutter_app/README.md

 ### Scope of the Learning:
-i)build the Flutter mobile app ii)deploy the Flutter mobile app
+- build the Flutter mobile app
+- deploy the Flutter mobile app

 ### Steps to run this Project in your Machine: